Charming Creek Tramway

 The Charming Creek Tramway was a 9 km long private bush tramway at Ngakawau in Buller District on the West Coast in New Zealand.
 It was used from 1903 or 1905 to 1958.
+Part of the trackbed is now a public walkway, but the southern portion of the route is permanently closed due to rockfalls and no through route is passable.

 Location

 The logging railway with a gauge of 1067 mm (3-foot 6inch) was used to bring timber from the bush in the Charming Creek Valley to Watson's Mill and from there to Ngakawau railway station of New Zealand Government Railways (NZR).
 Later, the line was also used to transport coal from the Charming Creek Coal Mine to the coal bins near Ngakawau for reloading it into NZR wagons.